chris-carela/facebook-web-selenium-testng/README.md

 11) **Import JAR Files** - Once the project has been imported, right click the project in the left sidebar -> Build Path -> Configure Build Path -> Add External JARs -> choose all of the JARs downloaded in the previous steps -> Open -> Apply -> OK

-### Running Tests:
+### Running Tests
-There are two common ways to execute the test cases in this project.
+There are two common ways to execute the test cases in this project:

 1) **Launching via XML** - In Eclipse, when you expand the project to see its hiearchy, a file called "testng.xml" will be visible.
 Right click this file  -> Run as -> TestNG Suite